ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 Rectangle Type Options
 ----------------------

-.. rst-class:: fa fa-retweet fa-blue
+.. rst-class:: fa fa-square-o fa-blue

    The *rect* component corresponds to a rectangular region on the captured screen, such as buttons, text boxes, panels or windows.
-As shown here, it has the following options:
+As shown here, it has the following options (an Operations tutorial video is available that :ref:`explains the rect options <operations_tutorials_rect>`):

 .. image:: images/ad_type_submenu_rect_sized.png
    :class: image-boxshadow